Boer Goat

 The Boer Goat was developed in the early 1900s in South Africa by crossbreeding native goats with imported European breeds.
 The goal was to create a breed that could thrive in harsh climates, grow quickly, and provide high-quality meat.
 The result was a sturdy, fast-growing goat that revolutionized meat goat farming.

 Due to its outstanding traits, the Boer Goat quickly spread beyond South Africa and is now a dominant breed in the USA, Australia, Asia, and many other parts of the world.
+For those interested in other hardy breeds from similar regions, the Beetal Goat is another excellent example of a meat-oriented goat with strong regional roots.

 🧬 Physical Characteristics